Pogroms during the Russian Civil War: Ukrainian pogroms (January-July 1919)

-The February massacres in Proskuriv and the adjacent Hvardiiske, Khmelnytskyi Raion|Felsztyn in Podolia province were among the bloodiest acts of antisemitic violence during the war in Ukraine.
+The February massacres in Proskurov and the adjacent Hvardiiske, Khmelnytskyi Raion|Felsztyn in Podolia province were among the bloodiest acts of antisemitic violence during the war in Ukraine.
 In Proskuriv, the local Bolsheviks planned an armed uprising on 15 February.
 Despite the opposition of the Jewish socialist parties and the warnings of the city guard, and without consulting the inhabitants, the Bolsheviks went ahead with their coup attempt.
 However, they were quickly defeated by the Cossack army.
-The head of the stationed brigade, Ivan Semesenko, then issued a speech to the soldiers in which he blamed the Jews for the incidents, marking them with the epithet "the most dangerous enemies of the Ukrainians and Cossacks" and ordering their "extermination".
-Cossacks burst into Jewish homes and massacred entire families for three hours.
-The pogrom was stopped thanks to the intervention of the front commander.
-However, 1,200–1,400 people were killed, and 300 of those wounded died soon after.
+The head of the stationed brigade, Ivan Semesenko, then issued a speech to the soldiers in which he blamed the Jews for the incidents, considering them to be dangerous enemies and ordering their extermination.
+Cossacks massacred Jews and non-Jews for multiple hours.
+There is at least one instance of Jews engaging in the pogrom as well.
+The pogrom was stopped by the intervention of the front commander.
+However, estimates range from 1,200-1,700 people killed, including approximately 300 who succumbed to injuries following the incident.
 In the following days, the otaman issued a proclamation on antisemitic rhetoric, and only collecting the ransom removed the threat of a resumption of the pogrom.
+Semesenko was arrested a few months later.
+It is unclear whether he was released or executed.

 Some Bolshevik rebels tried to take over the nearby Felsztyn, but they scattered after hearing about the defeat of the Proskuriv uprising.
 This episode terrified the Jewish inhabitants of the town.
 On 17 February, several hundred Cossacks encircled Felsztyn and the next morning they unleashed a massacre.
 Soldiers killed residents in their homes or after dragging them out into the street, and robbed houses and shops.
 There were also numerous rapes.
 According to one eyewitness account, the head of the post office and telegraph office did not react to the incidents, although he was aware of them.
 As a result of the pogrom that lasted several hours, 600 out of 1,900 Jewish inhabitants of the town were murdered.

 Between February and April, there were fights between the Cossacks and the Bolsheviks in the area of Balta.
 There was a pogrom during each of the Ukrainian takeovers.
 In total, 100-120 Jewish inhabitants died, and almost all houses and shops were devastated.

 Pogroms were often repeated in the same places.
 Between May 1919 and March 1921 there were 11-14 riots in Bratslav, during which a total of over 200 Jews were killed and 1,200 people lost their homes.
 In turn, during the pogrom in Chernobyl, which lasted between 7 April and 2 May, 150 Jewish residents were killed by the forces of Ilko Struk and most of their property was destroyed.
 There were also cases of capturing Jewish passengers on ships.
 On 7 April, the Dniepr ships "Baron Ginsburg" and "Kozak" were captured by the forces of Viktor Klymenko.
 About 100 Jews were separated from the rest of the passengers and drowned in the river.